Leviyu/Maligaro/README.md

 ---

-Maligaro is my own code repository, mostly wrote for my research work through my Ph.D..
+*Maligaro* is my own code repository, mostly wrote for my research work through my Ph.D..
 Most of the code in this repository are related to time-series signal processing, with many specific algorithms that I have designed and optimized during the years.

+In case you wander who Maligaro is, here is a link that check out:([Maligaro, The Inquisitor](https://pathofexile.gamepedia.com/Maligaro,_The_Inquisitor))

 It is maintained by C and C++, at the end of my second year, I transferred my language preference from C to C++ cause of the convenience of Class.